electrode-io/car-buying/instructions.md

   ## Thank you

   Again, thank you so much for joining this workshop with Electrode today.
-We are happy to have you here to program together.
+We are happy to have you here to code together.
-  We create a whole version of the car-buying app [here](https://gecgithub01.walmart.com/a0d00hf/car-buying-service) if you are interested to check it out!
+  We have created a whole version of the car-buying app [here](https://gecgithub01.walmart.com/a0d00hf/car-buying) if you are interested to check it out!

  [initial-app]: instructions_img/initial-app.png
  [generator-prompts]: instructions_img/generator-prompts.png